Securing Mobile: Settings

 - Notifications: Notifications on lock screen: “Don’t show any notifications”

-- Display: Lock screen: Don’t show notifications at all
+- Display: Lock screen: Privacy: Don’t show notifications at all

 - Display: Screen timeout: Shortest duration you are comfortable with

-- Display: Wallpaper & style: Change wallpaper: Set your lock screen to something generic and non-personal (no family photos, etc)
+- Wallpaper & style: Set your lock screen to something generic and non-personal (no family photos, etc)

 - Accessibility: Text-to-speech output: Preferred engine settings: Anonymous usage reports: Off

-- Security: More security settings: SIM card lock: Enable (contact your provider for the SIM PIN)
+- Security: More security settings: SIM lock: Enable (contact your provider for the SIM PIN)

 - Security: More security settings: Encryption & credentials: Clear credentials (this may be a good idea if this is not a new phone)